-1. The Parliament may, on a motion of the committee mentioned in Rule 6.4, lay down a Code of Conduct for members.
+1. The Parliament may, on a motion of the Standards, Procedures and Public Appointments Committee, lay down a Code of Conduct for members.
 The Parliamentary corporation shall arrange for the Code of Conduct to be published.

 Rule 1.7 Withdrawal of rights and privileges